gerstner-hub/libcosmos/README.md

 ### Valgrind fails with `ApiError: clone3(): Function not implemented` or similar

-*libcosmos* currently uses some newer systems calls like the `clone3()` system call for creating child processes, which aren'it yet fully supported neither by `glibc` nor by `valgrind`.
+*libcosmos* currently uses some newer systems calls like the `clone3()` system call for creating child processes, which aren't yet fully supported neither by `glibc` nor by `valgrind`.
 For this reason running *libcosmos* programs in `valgrind` that use these features will fail.
 You can still try a build with address sanitizer to achieve similar runtime error checking as with valgrind.